alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 The time it takes to # 5 to complete depends on the client device.

-The time it takes to # 6 and 7 to complete depends on the network and the server (more unlikelly than # 1 to 4 to be in a CDN)
+The time it takes to # 6 and 7 to complete depends on the network and the server (more unlikely than # 1 to 4 to be in a CDN)

 The time it takes to # 8 to complete depends on the client device.